Skip to content

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” For more info click here

 said to Aaron Aaron is an English masculine given name.
 The ‘h’ phoneme in the original Hebrew pronunciation “Aharon” (אהרן) is dropped in the Greek, Ἀαρών, from which the English form, Aaron, is derived.
 The brother of Moses, is described in the Torah, the Quran and the Baha’i Iqan.
-The origin of the biblical name is uncertain; however, an Ancient Egyptian origin may indicate “aha rw” meaning “warrior lion”, For more info click here, What did this people to you , that you have brought so great a sin on them?
+The origin of the biblical name is uncertain; however, an Ancient Egyptian origin may indicate “aha rw” meaning “warrior lion”, For more info click here, What did this people do to you to make you lead them into such great a sin?

 32:22 And Aaron Aaron is an English masculine given name.
 The ‘h’ phoneme in the original Hebrew pronunciation “Aharon” (אהרן) is dropped in the Greek, Ἀαρών, from which the English form, Aaron, is derived.
 The brother of Moses, is described in the Torah, the Quran and the Baha’i Iqan.
-The origin of the biblical name is uncertain; however, an Ancient Egyptian origin may indicate “aha rw” meaning “warrior lion”, For more info click here said, Let not the anger of my lord wax hot you know the people, that they [are set] on mischief.
+The origin of the biblical name is uncertain; however, an Ancient Egyptian origin may indicate “aha rw” meaning “warrior lion”, For more info click here said, My lord shouldn’t be so angry you know what these people are like, that they were bent on evil.

-32:23 For they said to me, Make us gods, which shall go before us for [as for] this Mosesמשה
+32:23 Because they said to me, Make us gods, who shall go before us; [as for] this Mosesמשה

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” For more info click here

-, the man that brought us up out of the land of Egypt, we know not what is become of him.
+, the man that brought us up from the land of Egypt, we don’t know what has become of him.

-32:24 And I said to them, Whoever has any gold, let them break [it] off.
-So they gave [it] me then I threw it into the fire, and
+32:24 And I said to them, Whoever has any gold, let them take [it] off.
+So they gave [it] me then I threw it into the fire, and out came

 The idolaters slain